anecz17/WaterfowlProject171/README.md

 Every file has a total of 72 columns.
 Every column has 720x1192 data points - sizes are standardized.
 Columns could be interpeted as images and data points as pixels.
 But we are only interested in a couple in the order of 3-7.
 (Discussion is still going on with the biologists to understand which variables indicate bird movement and which variables indicate other origins.)

-Therefore the total amount of data we work with: 20 x 150 x 20 x 3 x 720 x 1192 = ~150 Billion
+Therefore the total amount of data we work with: 20 x 150 x 20 x 3 x 720 x 1192 = ~150 Billion primitive values

   As we can see the data size is huge.
 These values are not normalized, and their distribution is unknown.
 We will sort out the missing values.
 We have other excel files that contain y values, basically whether the day was contaminated by other movement or not.
 The data is not normalized, it has whatever value it captured, but if we would look at all the data in the columns we could generally set a range.